2014 • 05 • 21

 Brendan Lee is from Auckland, New Zealand, where, as in many other countries outside Asia, the Philippines seems to have a reputation as a rather dangerous place to travel through.
 The Philippines was not even on his priority list.
 But in March 2013, he finally got the chance to visit.
 “What I discovered was a country inhabited by the friendliest people on Earth, littered with unimaginable beaches and an infectious family-like culture that made me never want to leave.”

 Shortly after his trip, he published an article on his blog promoting this humble country and listing down 10 reasons why the Philippines should be your first stop in Asia.
-Given just how much we love tourists who appreciate the many things this often overlooked country has to offer, his blog went from one news feed to another.

 We got in touch with Brendan to learn more about his time in the Philippines!